 Natural disasters are widespread and devastating.
 Unfortunately, response and relief efforts take time.
 It can take days and weeks to fully assess the situation; and a month later, the priorities may look very different.
 In fact, some of the greatest need may be several months after the disaster occurs, as first responders have moved on from the initial relief efforts.
 Recovery is a long-term process.

-As you consider what can be done to support victims of the California wildfires, you might ask these questions:
+As you consider what can be done to support victims of the Alabama tornado, you might ask these questions:

 - What are the greatest needs of the affected communities?

 - Is the organization you might support on the ground at the disaster site or are they partnering with a local organization?